Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword cranberry orange scones
+Keyword cranberry orange scones, orange cranberry scones

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!